-The Cordrays help a couple restore a home in Galveston's historic east end that once belonged to Michael's grandmother.
-In addition to bringing much needed structural support, they find vintage touches for their living room, kitchen and pantry.
+The Cordrays help a couple restore a home in Galveston's historic east end that once belonged to Michael's grandmother; in addition to bringing much needed structural support, they find vintage touches for their living room, kitchen and pantry.

 The Cordrays look to balance function with history as they tackle a living room, bathroom and dining room remodel for a young couple and their three children in their 1896 Victorian home in Galveston, Texas.